Ghostkeeper/Luna/plugins/storage/storagetype/implement.rst

 - ``uri``: An absolute URI to the directory whose resources to iterate over.
 - Return: A sequence of URIs to resources in the specified directory.
-- Raises: ``NotADirectoryError`` if the specified resource is not a directory.
+- Raises ``NotADirectoryError``: The specified resource is not a directory.
-- Raises: ``IOException`` if the directory could not be accessed.
+- Raises ``IOException``: The directory could not be accessed.